GregorySenay/loadmove/README.md

 ```bash
 echo "source `pwd`/loadmove.bash" >> ~/.bashrc
 ```
-or copy an paste in your .bashrc
+or copy and paste in your .bashrc
 ``` source $LOADMOVE/loadmove.bash ```
 where ``LOADMOVE`` is the path where the script is.